Menu

 What I believe

 Cloudy can't see anything until you turn the mode on.
 Every signal — photos, places, workouts, calendar, music — is off by default.
-When he writes about a photo, the photo never leaves your device.
-He gets a few words about what's in it, not the image.
+When he writes about a photo, the photo is described privately — never used to train AI — and all he keeps is a few words about what's in it, not the image.
 I chose iOS first because Apple's privacy model lines up with how I want this to work.

 Cloudy is a companion, not a service.
 I wrote his voice rules myself: lowercase, fragments, no exclamation marks, ever.
 He observes without performing.
 He's allowed to say nothing.
 A quiet day is a quiet day — he doesn't fill space.